You can now add ‘sub rules’ to your Contract Manipulation rules.

-You are able to run multiple rules on the same time entries and also have sub-rules that apply.
+You can run multiple rules on the same time entries and have sub-rules that apply.

-When creating a sub rule you have the option to ‘Stop Further Rules’ which allows this sub rule to override all other rules when triggered.
+When creating a sub-rule, you can ‘Stop Further Rules’, which allows this sub-rule to override all other rules when triggered.

-You can add a Sub Rule under Pay > Contracts > Manipulation Rules and then next to ‘edit rule’ you should see a button allowing you to add a sub rule.
-Then it will ask you whether you want to add a new contract rule, so just click this button to get started.
-These can be utilised to allow you to be more specific about breaks, and pay rates for breaks, when certain hours are worked.
+You can add a Sub Rule under Pay > Contracts > Manipulation Rules, and then next to ‘edit rule’, you should see a button allowing you to add a Sub Rule.
+Then, it will ask you whether you want to add a new contract rule, so click this button to get started.
+These can be utilised to allow you to be more specific about breaks and pay rates for breaks when certain hours are worked.

 Sub rules are used so that you can have a set of rules running separately from all others.
-For example if you introduce an overtime pay rule that stops all other rules but you still have rules that you need to add that pertain to overtime, a sub rule is a great way of keeping a set of interlinked rules running whilst stopping the rest.
+For example, if you introduce an overtime pay rule that stops all other rules but still has rules you need to add that pertain to overtime, a sub rule is a great way of keeping a set of interlinked rules running whilst stopping the rest.

 Stop Further Rules

-The new update allows you to specify when creating a new rule whether you want to stop all other rules when this specific rule applies.
-This means, when enabled, certain rules will have higher priority over others.
+When creating a new rule, you can specify whether you want to stop all other rules when this specific rule applies.
+This means that certain rules will have higher priority over others when enabled.

-This is useful as a fail safe for specific times where you need to override a rule, i.e. if a staff member has worked too many hours.
+This is useful as a fail-safe for specific times when you need to override a rule, i.e. if a staff member has worked too many hours.

 It is worth noting that ‘Stop Further Rules’ will not include the Sub Rules set up for this rule.